Joint Council Co-Sponsorships and Grant Opportunities

 Track 2: Service Trip: Service Support Grant - This track is for SEAS students who are participants in University-affiliated programs or are members of University-recognized student groups engaged in service work which may require a student to travel domestically or abroad.
 These funds are awarded to students in good academic and judiciary standing as well as those who have demonstrated financial need – verified by the Office of Financial Aid.
 The award can total up to 50% of the travel and lodging costs.
 Students must apply one month before the service trip and can only be awarded funding once during the academic year.

-For further information, please email Zuleica Lopez, Assistant Director of Leadership and Civic Engagement
+For further information, please email Briget Arndell, Assistant Director of Leadership and Civic Engagement